A $15 Minimum Wage in Florida Will Cost Jobs

 January 5, 2021

-In the 2020 general election, Florida voters blindly jumped on a national bandwagon and approved Amendment 2 to the state constitution raising the minimum wage to $15 per hour by a narrow margin of 60.8 percent for to 39.2 per cent against (the constitutional hurdle for passage is a 60 percent approval).
+Amendment 2 to the state constitution raising the minimum wage to $15 per hour was approved in the November 3, 2020 election by Florida voters by a margin of 60.8 percent for to 39.2 per cent against (barely making it over the constitutional hurdle of 60 percent required for passage).

 This amendment will increase the minimum wage from $8.56 in 2020 to $10 on September 1, 2021, and by an additional dollar per year until reaching $15 in September 2026 (with comparable absolute increases for tipped employees whose minimum wage is $3.02 per hour less).
 This constitutes a hefty increase of over 75 per cent and will produce the highest minimum wage ever implemented by a ballot measure.